Mindmasterparav/alt-mobility-assignment/Visualization/README.md

 This folder contains Power BI visualizations designed to analyze customer retention through cohort analysis.
 The goal is to track how many customers from a specific first-order month (cohort) make repeat purchases in subsequent months.

-These visuals directly support Task 5 of the Alt Mobility Data Analyst Assignment.

 ---

 ## Matrix Heatmap